Scotland's Best B&Bs

 The Dulaig would suit those looking for a luxurious Highland base from which to explore the Cairngorms, Aviemore, Inverness, and the Highlands including the world-famous Speyside Whisky Trail.
 There are numerous castles to visit in the area such as Ballindalloch, Cawdor, Brodie, Drum, Urquhart, Braemar and Balmoral.

-The Dulaig is 33 miles south of Inverness which is the start of the famous North Coast 500 route.
-It is also close to the circular North East 250 route.
+The Dulaig is 34 miles south of Inverness which is the start of the famous North Coast 500 route.
+It is also close to the circular North East 250 route which is a scenic circuit covering Speyside, Deeside and the coastline of Aberdeenshire and Moray.